Artamorim1/PhishHook/README.md

 ## Background

-For detailed background information, please refer to the (insert our publication pdf) in this repository.
+For detailed background information, please refer to our report.
 This project primarily builds upon the original work available at [Gangesh Basker's GitHub Repository](https://github.com/gangeshbaskerr/Phishing-Website-Detection).

 ### Overview of the Datasets